top of page

 The idea of having a brand story is often scoffed at.
 Oh ye of little faith... storytelling is mankind's primary tool in teaching us how to live and how to share information.
 In fact, it is more important than the invention of the axe or the harnessing of fire or the concept of aqueducts, because it allowed those lessons - axe, fire and aqueduct - to be shared over the ages.
 In short, storytelling is the basis of all communication that has ever been invented, including all art, all design, all film, all posters... everything.
 And yes.
 All your marketing too.

 Branding is the practice of building those references with color, design, words and a whole host of other 'marks' that make you stand out and be memorable.
 Trust me here, this ain't my first rodeo: you first need to have your brand story figured out, including the unique traits of your company culture.
 Only then will you be guaranteed to attract the right talent.
+See a brand story as a magnet: not everybody has one, but if you do... you become attractive with hardly any effort.

 The world is now diverse.
 Period.
 Nothing to do about it.
 If you want to reach more people and more customers, you need to have different target audiences represented in your company for the simple reason that they can give you insights into expanding your business.
 Just think of it this way: nature itself thrives with diversity and falls flat with mono culture.
+Diversity drives innovation in the natural world too, and so it will in your company.

 Now... you don't have to lay it on too thick.
-But make sure your company's story and culture reflects society itself.
-And that society is diverse.
+Don't be 'goody two-shoes' because nobody likes the wise guy.
+Just make sure your company's story and culture reflects society itself.
+And that society is diverse... which will also signal to your candidates: we are innovative.
 Weave it into your story, your culture, your brand and your target audience.
 Today.
+If you want to win the war on talent.

-3 - Demographics aren't everything
+3 - Demographics Aren't Everything

-Having made the diversity and inclusion point, please note that demographics are not the be all and end all of your story for recruitment.
+Having made the diversity and inclusion point, please note that demographics are not the 'be all and end all' of your story for recruitment.
 Society being so diverse also means that many different demographics can be completely open to all kinds of points of view... what you want to look for in your new recruits is that openness, regardless of their demographics.

 In storytelling there is a rule: emotions come before demographics.
 All human beings have the same basic set of emotions and since we are a social animal we can understand and even copy each others emotions, regardless of our demographic and cultural background.
 So, for your recruitment story to the outside world you might want to build a bit of a paradox: A diverse and inclusive culture in the storytelling... but don't lean too heavy on the demographics in your recruitment message.